 We serve as a multi-faceted grass-roots organization that carry out the mission and strategic goals of the national organization at the community level.

-Elika Vargas, RD, CNSC
+Elika Vargas, MS, RD, CNSC

 Elika received her Bachelor’s degree from UC Davis, completed the dietetic internship